 This section focuses on the full spectrum of lending and borrow work, including acquisition, asset-based, structured and project finance transactions.
-Financial services regulatory matters are also considered, as are banking litigation and fintech affairs, though the key focus of this section lies in mainstream financing.
+Banking litigation and fintech affairs are also considered, in addition to financial services regulatory matters (there are separate tables for both Financial Services Regulatory and Transactional Matters) though the key focus of the section's national ranking lies in mainstream financing.